-- A loss at the Supreme Court allowing discrimination would have implications reaching far beyond LGBT people.
-It could also threaten our longstanding protections against discrimination for people of color, women, people with disabilities, religious minorities and others. - We are a diverse society, and many business owners-and their customers-are people of different faiths.
-And just because a business serves a customer doesn't mean they share or endorse everything that customer believes in.
+- If the Supreme Court ever rules that certain business are allowed to discriminate, that ruling would have implications reaching far beyond LGBT people.
+It could also threaten our longstanding protections against discrimination for people of color, women, people with disabilities, religious minorities and others. - We are a diverse society, and many business owners and their customers-are people of different faiths.
+And just because a business serves a customer it doesn't mean they share or endorse everything that customer believes in.
 The best way we respect those differences is to ensure that all of us are able to go about our day-to-day lives free from discrimination.
 Businesses that open their doors to the public should be open to everyone on the same terms.